malavv/jales/README.md

 # jales

 Lightweight Viewer and Editor for BeerJSON file.

-Provides an easy to understand graphical representation of the BeerJSON file.
-Through the editing functions, allows the creation of simple files.
+Provides an easy to understand graphical representation for BeerJSON file.
+Recipes files can be shown through multiple UIs, each fitted to a different use case.
+(Development, Brewing, etc)

+Our idea is to consider the recipe as the immutable building block.
+This has the advantage of simplyfing content management, since recipes are just files in folders, make concurrent edition simpler by assuming immutability, and increase shareability since you just send a recipe file.
+For this reason, this is **not** a brewing simulator, just a viewer with simple editing functions.

-This is not a brewing simulator, just a UI.
-Feel free to steal this UI in any of your project, or to suggests improvements!
+Another goal is to use this project as a "sandbox" for new innovative beer UIs.
+So feel free to use this UI library in any of your project, or to suggest improvements!

 ## To Keep In Mind